 The Department runs a variety of groups ranging from handwriting, spelling, phonics, language skills (including EAL children) as well as After School Clubs including Sensory Circuits and Puzzle Club.

 At Garden House School, we believe teaching and learning should be challenging and enjoyable for children of all abilities.
 We recognise the need to identify our Able Learners as early as possible in their School career and thereafter to make enhanced provision for them.

 We use a variety of criteria by which to assess a child as an Able Learner, including analysis of class work, various assessment techniques are utilised as is observation.
 The School’s Able Learner Register keeps a record of such provision for each relevant child.
 The provision includes teaching in small groups, extension for the child within class teaching and Challenge Boards.

 After School invitation-only Clubs exist to further challenge these children.

-+ Trips and Excursions
++ Field Trips and External Visits

 Scattered throughout the School year are a number of day and residential field trips which enhance understanding of theoretical concepts as well as encouraging our boys to be confident in new environments.

 The boys make full use of the outstanding cultural opportunities available around the School.
 Over the years, they will visit a host of the museums, galleries and sites of historical or cultural interest in and around the Capital.
 These trips are embedded within the Curriculum and will often involve teaching and lectures from specialists.